qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 This does two things:

 1. When checking optional argument constraints the argument `B` will be ignored so the `OptionalArgumentException` will not be thrown
-2. It allows you to define additional optional arguments afterward which can only be entered if argument `B` has been entered
+2. It allows you to define additional optional arguments afterwards which can only be entered if argument `B` has been entered

 This is how you would add another optional `PlayerArgument` (here simplified to `C`):